Viktor Örn Margeirsson

 Viktor Örn Margeirsson (born 22 July 1994) is an Icelandic footballer who plays as a defender for Breiðablik and the Iceland national team.

-Career
+Club career

 Viktor has played his entire career with Breiðablik, apart from a few loan spells.

 International career

 Viktor Örn made his international debut for Iceland on 6 November 2022 in a friendly match against Saudi Arabia.

 Personal life

 His brother is fellow footballer Finnur Orri Margeirsson.